 Sowing and planting chives

 If sowing chives from seed is what you want, best sow directly in the plot from April to May.

 - The sowing of chives is very easy to succeed.

-- Let some of your chives go to flower so that you can make self-sowing possible.
+- Let some of the blooms go to seed so that you can make self-sowing possible.

 - Once the blooming is over, simply shake the dried flower head around to make seeds fall off, these will grow into new chive sprouts.

 You can plant young sprouts purchased in pots all spring and summer long.